reverentgeek/ghost-to-eleventy-exporter/README.md

   --skip-posts              skip exporting posts --slugs [slugs]           comma-separated list of content slug to convert explicitly
-                            from html to markdown --debug                   Write unprocessed original content to out folder as JSON -h, --help                display help for command
+                            from html to markdown --filter [slugs]          comma-separated list of content slugs to skip conversion --debug                   Write unprocessed original content to out folder as JSON -h, --help                display help for command
 ```